ESTHERCHIZARAM28/CAPSTONE-PROJECT-DOCUMENTATION-1/README.md

 ### CONCLUSION
+In summary, the north region has the highest total sales.

+Products like Gloves, Shoes and Socks are only sold out in the South region; Hat, Shirt and Jacket are sold out only in the East; Hat,Gloves,Shoe and Socks are sold out only in the West; Hat,Shirt and Jacket are only sold out in the North region.
+This means that most of the product has no sales in some regions.

-After the analysis I found out that all of the products are excluded for som regions.
-Strategic marketing and Advertisment should be adopted to introduced some of these products to the regions where they are barely used.This will help to increase the overall sales.
+I recommend that, strategic marketing and Advertisment should be adopted to introduced some of these products to the regions where they are barely used.This will help to increase the overall sales.